hwipl/blog/drafts/tc-bpf_from_c/README.md

 bpf_prog_load_xattr(&prog_load_attr, &obj, &prog_fd);
 ```

-## Adding the QDISC
+## Communicating with TC

-The next step is adding the traffic control (TC) queueing discipline (QDISC).
+The TC configuration in the following sections relies on a Netlink
-TC configuration relies on a Netlink interface.
-So, you have to create a
+interface.
+So, you have to create a netlink socket and you have to send an
-netlink socket and you have to send an appropriate netlink message to the
+appropriate netlink message to the kernel over the socket.

-kernel over the socket.
+TODO: improve?

 The netlink socket is a routing (rtnetlink) socket with the family
 `NETLINK_ROUTE`.